Practical Travel Tips and Advice for Women Traveling in Uganda

 Buses – are not the best way – their high and excessive speeds has cost a lot of fatalities.
 If you do take a trip with one – avoid any food or drinks given by a fellow passenger – people have been drugged and robbed right on the bus.
-Avoid night travel in between towns even by bus – a bus was stopped in Northern Uganda and all passengers were robbed at 2 am in the morning.
+Avoid night travel in between towns even by bus – a bus was stopped in Northern Uganda, and all passengers were robbed at 2 am.

 The Safest Way to get around Uganda or Rwanda is on a Safari with a Tour Company such as ourselves with Driver-Guides who will make your time in Africa – Safe and Enjoyable.

 Kampala is known as the City that Never Sleeps where the party goes on 24/7.
-The bars do not close at 2 am in the morning like in the West.
+The bars do not close at 2 am, like in the West.

 Ugandan Women will dress up from mild to wild, often on what would be considered the daring side.
 In Kampala, quite a few of the women will be Mosquito Girls – Prostitutes.
 Becoming such was not their goal in life but became a matter of survival, in some cases having money to raise children, support grandparents or mothers.